 Sometimes the cash price for a drug — meaning the price a pharmacy charges to customers without insurance — is even lower than an insurance copay.

-So if you currently pay a copay for a medication, it’s worth finding out whether the cash price is better at your current pharmacy or other pharmacies in your area.
+So if you currently pay a copay for a medication, it’s worth finding out whether the cash price is lower at your current pharmacy or other pharmacies in your area.